hervenivon/awesome-discoveries/docs/growing-a-company/README.md

 Another virtue of this cycle: a strict implementation will lead to a better market fit.

-### Others

-The following paragraphs further list and detail methods or tools that have proven useful to me.
+For here on, the paragraphs further list and detail methods or tools that have proven useful to me.

-#### 8 types of waste
+### 8 types of waste

 Lean Six Sigma principles focus on eliminating eight varieties of waste (you will often read Muda).
 They form the acronym DOWNTIME.
 The following paragraph describes them applied to software development.